kubeflow/website/content/en/docs/components/katib/overview.md

 NAS technology in general uses various techniques to find the optimal neural network design.

 You can submit Katib jobs from the command line or from the UI.
-(Read more about the Katib interfaces later on this page.)
+(Learn more about the Katib interfaces later on this page.)
 The following screenshot shows part of the form for submitting a NAS job from the Katib UI: